caolan/nodeunit/README.md

 Adding nodeunit to Your Projects
 --------------------------------

-Usually, you'll want to create a script that runs the tests for your project with the correct require paths set up.
+If you don't want people to have to install the nodeunit command-line tool, you'll want to create a script that runs the tests for your project with the correct require paths set up.
 Here's an example test script, with deps, lib and test directories:

-    #!/usr/local/bin/node
+    #!/usr/bin/env node

     require.paths.push(__dirname);
     require.paths.push(__dirname + '/deps');